Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Improved Color code decoding

-Previous work proposes the optimal CNOT schedule for the triangular color code, which exactly meets the criterion.
-Therefore, we continue to use this CNOT schedule of 6-weight stabilizers in Fig.~\ref{fig6}.
-It should be noted that the criterion we proposed also applies to higher-weight stabilizer measurements, such as the 8-weight stabilizers used in the lattice surgery (see Sec \ref{Lattice surgery} and Fig.~\ref{fig6}).
+Previous work \cite{beverland2021cost} identified the optimal CNOT schedule with a specific physical error rate and qubit layout through numerical testing, which exactly meets the criterion.
+Therefore, we continue to use this CNOT schedule of weight-6 stabilizers in Fig.~\ref{fig6}.
+It should be noted that the criterion we proposed also applies to higher-weight stabilizer measurements, such as the weight-8 stabilizers used in the lattice surgery (see Sec \ref{Lattice surgery} and Fig.~\ref{fig6}).

 Once the CNOT schedule is given, we can explain how to connect the syndrome changes in pairs of a single error.
-There are 5 types of syndrome changes of a single error using the optimal CNOT schedule.
-As explained in Appendix~\ref{ab} and Fig~\ref{fig7}, the edge $e\in E(\mathcal{G}_{C})$ in three decoding graphs is determined by the connection of the syndrome changes in pair.
-Except for one type in the bottom left corner, only two syndrome changes occur in each decoding graph at most.
+There are 5 types of syndrome changes of a single error using the well-selected CNOT schedule.
+As explained in Appendix~\ref{ab} and Fig~\ref{fig7}, the edges $e\in E(\mathcal{G}_{C})$ in the three decoding graphs are determined by the circuit error that connects the syndrome change pairs.
+Except for one type in the bottom left corner of Fig~\ref{fig7}, only two syndrome changes occur in each decoding graph at most.
 Moreover, if the error propagates to the boundary data qubits, one of the vertices of the edge may come from the boundary vertex set $\{v_R^{(t)}, v_G^{(t)}, v_B^{(t)}\}$, where $t$ is the time layer in which the error occurs.